Identifying Peer Influence in Therapeutic Communities Adjusting for Latent Homophily: Results

 \subsection{Robustness Checks}

-In this section, we provide robustness checks for our estimates of peer effects.\footnote{All robustness checks are done for the affirmations network.} We begin using a logistic regression instead of a linear model.
-Note that since our bias-corrected estimator is developed for the linear models, we cannot use it for the logistic regression.
-However, we can still use the affirmations network to estimate the latent homophily vectors and use them as covariates in a logistic regression outcome model.
-We call this specification homophily corrected specification.
-We report the average marginal effects.
-The marginal effect w.r.t a continuous variable $Z_{k}$ is provided below.

-The marginal effect would vary for each individual and we compute it for all residents and then take an average to calculate the average marginal effect.
-In Panel (a) in Table \ref{rhotablerobustness}, the estimates are in line with our conclusions shown in Table \ref{rhotable}.

-Next, we expand on the robustness checks by changing the computation of peer graduation variable.
-Note that for all our analysis so far, we use a weighted network of peers.
+In this section, we provide robustness checks for our estimates of peer effects.
+We begin the robustness checks by changing the computation of the peer graduation variable.
+We use a weighted network of peers for all our analyses so far.
 Here, we binarize this network.
 In other words, we associate a value 1 for an $i,j^{th}$ pair of residents if they have sent and/or received affirmations to/from each other at least once during their stay in the unit.
-Panel (b) in Table \ref{rhotablerobustness} suggests positive role model effect.
-Finally, we change the model for estimating the latent homophily variables and use a latent space model to extract the (uncorrected) latent factors \cite{hoff2002latent,handcock2007model}.
-We report these estimates in panel (d) in Table \ref{rhotablerobustness}.
-We again find positive role model effect.
+Panel (a) in Table \ref{rhotablerobustness} suggests a positive role model effect whose magnitude is comparable to the weighted network case.
+We change the model for estimating the latent homophily variables and use a latent space model to extract the (uncorrected) latent factors \cite{hoff2002latent,handcock2007model}.
+We report these estimates in panel (b) in Table \ref{rhotablerobustness}.
+Again, we find a positive role model effect.